-Diagnosis of transient global amnesia rests on excluding more-serious conditions — stroke, seizure or head injury, for example — that can cause the same type of memory loss.
+To diagnose transient global amnesia, your health care provider must first rule out more-serious conditions.
+This can include stroke, seizure or head injury, for example.
+These conditions can cause the same type of memory loss.

 Brain and imaging tests

 The next step is testing to look for abnormalities in the brain's electrical activity and blood flow.
-Your doctor might order one or a combination of these tests:
+Your health care provider might order one or a combination of these tests: